Skip to main content

 This section describes how to configure SSO settings.

-A mechanism enabling access to multiple Systems with a single User authentication.
+This is a mechanism that allows users to access multiple systems with a single authentication.

-By enabling SSO in LegalOn, you can access the service via your ID provider.
+In LegalOn, SSO is enabled, allowing you to access the system via your ID provider.

-*Enabled SSO changes the authentication method from Email address and password authentication to authentication via your ID provider.
+*Note: SSO is Enabled, which changes the authentication method from Email address and Password authentication to authentication via your ID provider.

-LegalOn currently supports integration with the following ID providers:
+Currently, LegalOn has confirmed successful integration with the following ID providers:

-If SSO is Enabled with incorrect settings, you will be unable to log in again after closing the browser or Logout.
+• If SSO is Enabled while the settings contain errors, you will be unable to log in if you close your browser or Logout.

-Current, SAML authentication only supports SP-Initiated SSO (where the Service Provider initiates the SAML authentication process).
-This requires logging in each time from the LegalOn login screen.
-Please note that the authentication process will fail with an error in IdP-Initiated SSO.
+• Currently, SAML authentication supports only SP-Initiated SSO (a method where the Service Provider begins SAML authentication), and you must log in from the LegalOn login screen each time.
+Please note that the IdP-Initiated SSO authentication process will result in an error and authentication will not be completed.

 Set up SSO